sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

 Then your video will include all your steps.
 Perfect for debugging.

+You need to have video turned on (in Docker it is on by default) to be able to combine the video.
+{: .note .note-warning}

 ## Pass your own options to your pre/post scripts
 You can add your own parameters to the options object (by adding a parameter) and then pick them up in the pre/post script.
 The scripts runs in the context of browsertime, so you need to pass it on in that context.